KrisBichocolate/patchworkadventures/README.md

 The goal of this project is to create tools, datapacks, mods for Java Minecraft 1.21.1 that create an experience similar to the one seen on the Misadventures SMP.

+The project is in an early state and many features are still missing.

 ## Dimensions Mod and Datapack

 Adds a resettable resource world as well as infrastructure for instanced dungeons.